Skip to main content

 About Río Máximo

 Refugio de Fauna Río Máximo is a wildlife refuge located in Camagüey Province on Cuba's northern coast, protecting the coastal wetland complex at the mouth of the Río Máximo.
-The refuge is closely associated with the adjacent Humedal Río Máximo-Cagüey Ramsar Site and together these protected areas safeguard one of the most important coastal flamingo habitats in Cuba.
-The wildlife refuge designation provides legal protection specifically focused on the conservation of the abundant waterbird community and the coastal ecosystems supporting them, particularly the flamingo nesting colony that represents the largest such colony in Cuba.
+The refuge is closely associated with the adjacent Humedal Río Máximo-Cagüey Ramsar Site — designated in 2002 and covering 22,000 hectares — and together these protected areas safeguard one of the most important coastal flamingo habitats in the Caribbean.
+[1] The wildlife refuge covers approximately 22.58 km², of which 64% is marine, and provides legal protection specifically focused on the conservation of the abundant waterbird community and the coastal ecosystems supporting them, particularly the flamingo nesting colony that is the largest in the Caribbean and the Antilles.
+[2]

 Wildlife Ecosystems

-The Refugio de Fauna Río Máximo encompasses the flamingo nesting area that is the centerpiece of the Humedal Río Máximo-Cagüey conservation complex.
-During the nesting season (March to July), thousands of Cuban flamingos (Phoenicopterus ruber) occupy the mudflats and saline lagoons of the coast, constructing mound nests and raising their distinctive pink chicks.
-Additional waterbirds present in the refuge include large herons, egrets, roseate spoonbills, white ibis, and various shorebirds.
+The Refugio de Fauna Río Máximo encompasses the flamingo nesting area that is the largest in the Caribbean and the Antilles.
+[1] During the nesting season (March to July), tens of thousands of Cuban flamingos (Phoenicopterus ruber) occupy the mudflats and saline lagoons, with the population estimated at approximately 180,000 individuals — including around 55,000 breeding pairs at peak years.
+[2] Additional waterbirds present include large herons, egrets, roseate spoonbills, white ibis, and various shorebirds.
 Sea turtles nest on sandy beaches within the refuge.
 The mangroves shelter colonial nesting waterbirds year-round.

 Flora Ecosystems